Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Chapter 5 – The Gig

 We performed on the Saturday, late afternoon into early evening, pre the Bunnymen who were the Saturday headliners.
 As the stage was facing to one side, not all of the stadium was occupied.
-However we were told around 26,000 attended our gig with a ‘potential’ live TV broadcast audience of around 30 million plus.
+However we were told around 26,000 attended our performance with an additional ‘potential’ live TV broadcast audience of around 30 million plus!
 Lets face it there was fuck all else to watch on TV in Russia in the nineties!

-The presenter, a Russian Celebrity, announced us onto the stage as ‘the crazy band’ who drove from Liverpool.
+The presenter, a Russian Celebrity, announced us onto the stage as ‘the crazy band’ who had drove all the way from Liverpool to perform for free.
 The crowd appeared already aware of The Real East, they had heard about us, our journey in their media.
-They were instantly enthusiastic.
+They were instantly enthusiastic, appreciative.

 The first two rows were occupied by Russian Uniformed Soldiers.
 The crowd waived inflated condoms whilst we performed.
 There was a large moat between the stage and the crowd.
-During soundchecks Richie had practiced jumping it.
-Between one song he jumped across, a single impressive jump, into the Russian crowd!
+Unknown to us, during soundchecks Richie (vocals) had practiced jumping the moat.
+Between one song he jumped across, a single impressive standing jump, straight into the Russian crowd (soldiers)!
 They loved it!
+The crowd went nuts.

-We started well, relying on the sequencing and monitoring for Paul to play his drums along with.
-There was an official, high quality multi camera recording released of two of our songs which has now been taken down from YouTube, sadly I no longer have a copy.
+We started well, relying on the sequencing and monitoring for Paul to play his stand-up Simmons drums.
+There was an official, high quality multi camera recording released of the festival with two of our songs which appeared on YouTube has now been taken down, sadly I no longer have a copy.

-The two recorded songs came across very well, one of which happened to have ‘my’ guitar solo!
+The two songs came across very well, one of which happened to have my guitar solo!
 I was made-up with it!
-I remember the ‘sync’ slipping at one point but we soldiered on, hoping for the best.
-The English bands who stayed to watch us seemed (said) they liked it!
-Our original songs were interesting (musically), quite percussive, Rhythmic, a little too ‘clever clever’ on reflection but, overall, we went down well in the stadium.
+I do remember the sequencing ‘sync’ slipping at one point of the set but we soldiered on, hoping for the best.
+The English bands who stayed to watch us seemed to like it!
+Our original songs were interesting (musically), quite percussive, rhythmic, a little too ‘clever clever’ on reflection but, overall, we went down well in the stadium.